Blendify/blender-manual/blender_docs/manual/compositing/types/matte/cryptomatte.rst

    A black-and-white alpha mask of the all the selected crypto layers.
 Pick
-   A colored representation of the Cryptomatte pass which can be used with a viewer node to select which crypto passes are used to create the matte image.
+   A colored representation of the Cryptomatte pass which can be used with a Viewer node to select which crypto passes are used to create the matte image.

 Usage